 Omnia Card and Roma Pass in front of the Colosseum, Rome.

-Enjoy free entry to two top attractions, such as the Colosseum and Roman Forum, with discounted rates for many other sites.
-The pass allows you to explore popular landmarks like the Pantheon and the Vatican Museums while saving on individual ticket prices.
-Valid for 72 hours from first use, it offers flexibility to tailor your visit.
+The Roma Pass provides free entry to top attractions like the Colosseum and Roman Forum, plus discounted rates at many other sites.
+This pass allows you to explore popular landmarks such as the Pantheon and Vatican Museums while saving on individual ticket prices.

-• Collect your Omnia Card and Roma Pass at any designated collection points after purchasing online.
+• After purchasing online, collect your Omnia Card and Roma Pass at any designated collection points.

-• Your pass activates automatically when you first use it – either at a museum/site or on public transport.
-However, even if used at a museum/site first, you must validate the pass on your first public transport ride by tapping it on the black contactless reader.
+• Your pass activates automatically upon first use, either at a museum/site or on public transport.
+If used at a site first, remember to validate the pass by tapping it on the black contactless reader during your first ride on public transportation.

-• Non-activated: Your pass is valid for 12 months from the date of purchase.
+• Without activation: The pass remains valid for 12 months from the purchase date.

 Top attractions in Rome: Basilica di Santa Maria, National Roman Museum, St. Peter’s Basilica, Vatican Museums, Colosseum.